omahs/imx-docs/docs/sdk-docs/core-sdk-ts/additional-info.md

 ## Smart contract autogeneration

 The Immutable solidity contracts can be found under `contracts` folder.
-Contract bindings in typescript is generated using [hardhat](https://hardhat.org/guides/compile-contracts.html).
+Contract bindings in TypeScript is generated using [hardhat](https://hardhat.org/guides/compile-contracts.html).

 ### Core